TanmayMaheshwari22/TanmayMaheshwari22/README.md

 - 👋 Hi, I’m @TanmayMaheshwari22
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Deep Learning
-- 📫 How to reach me - mailing address - tanmay2k22@gmail.com
+- 📫 How to reach me - mailing address - maheshwaritanmay22@gmail.com

 <!---
 TanmayMaheshwari22/TanmayMaheshwari22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.